FunkyJustin/Unity-game-easy-decensor-package/README.md

-## The bepinex version in this package is this
+## The BepInEx version in this package is this

 [BepInEx_win_x64_5.4.23.2](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2)